XenoEmblems/Butterfly/README.md

 Commit your code to Github with quick Readme expaining how to run it and ask alekseykulikov (https://github.com/alekseykulikov) to review.

 Let us know how much time you spent (don’t spend much), try to make it fun hacking exercise :-)
+Eric: Thank you so much for sending me this challenge!
+This was a lot of fun and will love to keep cracking at it. ;)